alexwlchan/s3_summary_spreadsheet_script/README.md

 The script uses the S3 CloudWatch metrics to determine the size of the bucket.
 They're only updated every few days, and may be a bit out-of-date or inaccurate, but that's okay – I'm only using this to get a rough idea of which buckets have an unexpected number of objects.

+On an account with a dozen buckets, it only takes about a second to run.

 ## License